IBM-Cloud/docs-services/services/NexionaPoCBuildWIoT/index.md

 To get up and running quickly with MIIMETIQ LITE, once you have signed up for an account and have the appropriate sign in credentials, follow these steps:

-1. Follow the Getting Started instructions if you are brand new to visual prototyping or the Node-RED environment.
-If you have experience with Node-RED and want to jump right in, then:
+1. Once you open up the MIIMETIQ LITE application you will notice a '?' at the top right.
+By selecting this you will be given the option to view the 'Quick Start Guide'.
+By stepping through this guide you will quickly become familiar with the various menus and options within MIIMETIQ LITE

-2. Choose a Sample Application that suits your needs, or fork a Public Project and add it to your dashboard.
+2. An additional option will be to select 'Video Tutorials', here you will find short instructional vides to take you through all aspects of MIIMETIQ LITE and allow you to quickly connect devices, view data in dashboards, set up Rules & ACtions and view repoerts. ication that suits your needs, or fork a Public Project and add it to your dashboard.
 All sample code and public projects are open source and fully documented in their respective README.md files.
 Please refer to the sample code or public project of choice for usage instructions.

 3. For additional help or support, please consult the User Forum, or if you are having trouble, submit a Ticket